Which countries in Europe have the highest and lowest childcare costs?

 In 2022 the UK became the most expensive country for childcare across the developed world, prompting thousands of people to protest in cities across the country in what became known as the “March of the Mummies” last October.

-“So far the government has not done anything about the cost of inflation in the UK.
-It looks as though childcare costs are going to rise by at least another 10% in April," says Joeli Brearley, the founder of Pregnant Then Screwed.
+"So far the government has not done anything about the cost of inflation in the UK.
+It looks as though childcare costs are going to rise by at least another 10 per cent in April," says Joeli Brearley, the founder of Pregnant Then Screwed.

-"On average, it costs £14,000 a year for a childcare place and we're looking at that going up by £1,000 a year,” she tells Euronews.
+"On average, it costs £14,000 a year for a childcare place and we're looking at that going up by £1,000 a year," she tells Euronews Next.

 One in every three parents who participated in the survey revealed that they were already relying on some form of debt to cover their childcare costs.